SarahTamayao/twiddler/README.md

 The following **optional** features are implemented:

-- [ ] User can view their profile in a *profile tab*
-  - Contains the user header view: picture and tagline
-  - Contains a section with the users basic stats: # tweets, # following, # followers
-  - [ ] Profile view should include that user's timeline
-- [x] User should be able to unretweet and unfavorite and should decrement the retweet and favorite count.
-Refer to [[this guide|unretweeting]] for help on implementing unretweeting.
-- [x] \*Links in tweets are clickable.
-Yes, but only in the details view.
-I had to replace the UILabel with a UITextView, which meant that I had to redo all the Auto Layout constraints.
-I didn't bother doing this again on the timeline screen because the tweet cells there had more complex constraints that I had already set up.
-In the future, if I know I want the text block to recognize links, I will construct it with a UITextView from the start to avoid resetting all the constraints.
-- [ ] User can tap the profile image in any tweet to see another user's profile
-  - Contains the user header view: picture and tagline
-  - Contains a section with the users basic stats: # tweets, # following, # followers
-- [x] User can load more tweets once they reach the bottom of the feed using infinite loading similar to the actual Twitter client.
-- [x] When composing, you should have a countdown for the number of characters remaining for the tweet (out of 280) (**1 point**)
-- [x] After creating a new tweet, a user should be able to view it in the timeline immediately without refetching the timeline from the network.
-- [x] User can reply to any tweet, and replies should be prefixed with the username and the reply_id should be set when posting the tweet (**2 points**)
-- [ ] User sees embedded images in tweet if available
-- [ ] \*User can switch between timeline, mentions, or profile view through a tab bar (**3 points**) I did implement a tab bar as seen in the 2nd gif below, but only the timeline tab is functional.
-- [ ] Profile Page: pulling down the profile page should blur and resize the header image. (**4 points**)

 - [x] Be able to unlike or un-retweet by tapping a liked or retweeted Tweet button, respectively.
 (Doing so will decrement the count for each)
 - [x] Click on links that appear in Tweets
 - [ ] See embedded media in Tweets that contain images or videos